lauramasselos/Coinz/README.md

-Informatics Large Practical
+### Informatics Large Practical

 The app  is  a  prototype  of  a  multi-player  collaborative  location-based  game  where players collect and exchange virtual coins which have been scattered at random around the  University  of  Edinburgh’s  Central  Area.
-Your  app  should  be  considered  to  be  a prototype in the sense that you should think that it is being created with the intention of passing it on to a team of developers who will maintain and develop it further.
+The  app  should  be  considered  to  be  a prototype in the sense that it is being created with the intention of passing it on to a team of developers who will maintain and develop it further.

 In the Coinz game, the locations of the coins are specified on a map.
 Coins are collected